 Multiple files have been deleted by this user from the corporate file share

-NetWitness UEBA natively supports the following Windows log sources:
+NetWitness UEBA natively supports the following data sources:

-To use NetWitness UEBA most effectively, there are two workflows; Detection workflow and Forensic workflow, that you can follow.
+To use NetWitness UEBA more effectively, there are two workflows; Detection workflow and Forensic workflow, that you can follow.

-The detection workflow allows you to gain an overview of the health of your environment, and then focus on investigating the top high-risk users and alerts that are displayed in the Overview tab.
+The detection workflow allows you to gain an overview of the health of your environment, and then focus on investigating the top high-risk users, entities and alerts that are displayed in the Overview tab.

 The following flowchart illustrates the steps you can follow to begin detecting suspicious behavior in your environment.

 The following table describes each step in the workflow.

 The forensic workflow is recommended when you have gained an understanding of the typical user or entity behaviors and anomalies in your environment, and helps you focus on specific forensic information that is based on a user or entity behavior, or a specific timeframe in which suspicious events occurred.